Subscribe to Pro or Enterprise plans to unlock this feature.

 Become a smarter investor today.

-This statistic highlights Molson Coors Beverage’s Volume by Segment from Q1 2016, split across North America and Europe segments, reported on a quarterly basis.
+This statistic highlights Molson Coors Beverage’s Volume by Segment, split across North America and Europe segments, reported on a quarterly basis from Q1 2016 onwards.

 |Volume by Segment||Q3 2020||Q2 2021||Q3 2021||Contribution in Q3 2021|

 The total volume decreased from 23.81 million hectolitres to 22.86 million hectolitres, from Q3 2020 to Q3 2021, marking a fall of 4% in the volume in a year.
 On the other hand, the volume rose by 0.72 million hectolitres from Q2 2021 to Q3 2021, leading to a 3.3% growth in revenue on a quarter-on-quarter basis.
 The global pandemic had an adverse impact on the company’s operations and financial condition.
 This impact can also extend depending upon future events which are highly unpredictable.
 The company has taken many steps and actions in response to this pandemic and continues to do so.

 The overall volume is sensitive to many factors like weather, occasions, consumer preferences as well as changing demographics.
 The company experienced increased consumption of its products in dry and warm weather conditions whereas wet or cool weather was adversely unfavorable for the company.
 This industry is also becoming increasingly complex as the number of brewers worldwide are growing.
 The brewing industry has become more of a beer industry.
 The competition is mainly among a small number of large brewers globally.
 The company also has to reduce the prices or undertake additional expenditures to face intense competition sometimes.